A Generalization of Multiple Choice Balls-into-Bins: Tight Bounds: Introduction

 \section{Introduction}

-In the classical singe choice balls-into-bins problem, a ball is placed into a bin chosen independently and uniformly at random ({\it i.u.r.}) The maximum load after $n$ balls are placed into $n$ bins is $(1+o(1))(\log n/\log \log n)$ with hight probability \cite{RS98}.
-In the multiple choice paradigm, each ball is placed into the least loaded one out of $d\geq 2$ bins chosen {\it i.u.r.} Azar, Broder, Karlin, and Upfal in \cite{ABKU94} showed that the maximum load is dramatically reduced to $\log\log n/\log d + O(1)$ in the $d$-choice process where each ball is placed into the least loaded among $d$ bins chosen \emph{i.u.r.} Since then, a number of variants of the multiple choice processes have been proposed \cite{Adler95, Czumaj97,W07, V99, BCSV00, KP06, Talwar07, DLPS07,G08, PTW10, Berenbrink10, Lenzen} and the goal in such algorithms is load balance.
-The maximum bin load is a commonly used measure that indicates the level of load balance.
+In the classical single choice balls-into-bins problem, a ball is placed into a bin chosen independently and uniformly at random ({\it i.u.r.}).
+It is common knowledge that the maximum bin load of this basic process after $n$ balls are placed into $n$ bins is $(1+o(1))(\ln n/\ln \ln n)$ with high probability (w.h.p.) \cite{RS98}.
+In the multiple choice paradigm, each ball is placed into the least loaded out of $d\geq 2$ bins chosen {\it i.u.r.} Azar et al. showed that the maximum load in this case is exponentially reduced to $\ln\ln n/\ln d + O(1)$ w.h.p. \cite{ABKU94}.
+Since then, numerous variations of the standard multiple choice problem have been investigated (e.g. \cite{Power96, V99, Talwar07,G08, PTW10, Cloud13}).
+For example, Berenbrink et al.\cite{BCSV00} and Talwar et al. \cite{Talwar13} proved that the gap between the maximum and average load still remains $\ln\ln n/\ln d + O(1)$ even if the number of balls grows unboundedly large.
+Czumaj and Stemann \cite{Czumaj} proposed an adaptive algorithm (i.e. the number of choices made by each ball varies depending on the load of the chosen bins) that achieves $O(\ln\ln n/\ln d)$ maximum load with $(1+o(1))n$ message cost. \footnote{ The message cost is the cost of network communication incurred by bin probing and defined by the number of bins to be probed.} Parallel versions\cite{Adler95, Stemann96,Power96, Lenzen, BCEFN12} of balanced allocation have been studied.
+Recent works addressed near optimal adaptive algorithms: a constant maximum bin load using an average of $O(1)$ bin choices per ball \cite{Lenzen, BSS13}.